redkubes/quickstart/README.md

 The quickstart creates a (managed) Kubernetes cluster (AKS/GKE/EKS) and installs Otomi in evaluation mode, which does not require any 3rd party services (e.g.: DNS, IdP, KMS).
 For a full (enterprise/production) setup, please visit: [otomi.io](https://otomi.io).

 The `onprem` installation is suitable for experimentation.
-This might be favorable if you don't want to, or are not able to, interact with a public cloud provider, for various reasons, and you still would like to try out Otomi.
-We recommend Minikube, and have provided a basic setup to do so, but it could work equally well on other k8s installation methods.
+This might be favorable if you don't want to or are not able to, interact with a public cloud provider, for various reasons, and you still would like to try out Otomi.
+We recommend Minikube and have provided a basic setup to do so, but it could work equally well on other k8s installation methods.

 #### Requirements